Twitter in deal with Silver Lake, Elliott; Dorsey still CEO

 Prior media reports had suggested Elliott was planning to nominate four people to Twitter's board and oust Dorsey.

+But the new agreement makes it seem likely he will stay.
 Twitter has lagged behind businesses like Facebook and Google in terms of user growth and advertising revenue.
-CEO Jack Dorsey left the company to start payments company Square, but returned in 2015.
+CEO Jack Dorsey left the company to start payments company Square Inc., but returned in 2015.
 Now he splits his time between Square and Twitter.

+Last week the company said it was testing “Fleets,” a Tweet that disappears in 24 hours, as a response to critics who say Twitter hasn't introduced very many new product features.

+The new feature is reminiscent of Instagram and Facebook “stories” and Snapchat’s snaps, which let users post short-lived photos and messages.
+Such features are increasingly popular with social-media users looking for smaller groups and and more private chats.